Your HVAC system features a heating section, a cooling section, and various components that tie everything together.

 An HVAC’s cooling element typically comes from an outside air conditioner integrated with an air handler, along with filtration elements.

 Your home’s ductwork sends both heated and cooled air throughout the house, also helping with ventilation and filtration.

 They say home is where the heart is, but home is also where the air conditioning is.
-A house’s HVAC system includes heating elements, cooling elements, related ductwork, and, oh gosh, so much more.
-If you hire a local HVAC contractor and need to talk shop, it’ll help if you have your components and definitions down.
-Here are common HVAC terms so you won’t be left in the (literal) cold.
+A house’s HVAC system includes heating elements, cooling elements, related ductwork, and so much more.
+If you hire a local HVAC contractor and need to talk shop, it helps if you have your components and definitions down.
+Knowing these common HVAC terms will keep you from being left in the (literal) cold.

 Your home’s heating system is more complex than you think.
 Here are some common HVAC terms to get you started.

 The Annualized Fuel Utilization Efficiency (AFUE) measures the amount of natural gas or propane a furnace uses to heat your home, as well as the amount of waste created.
 For instance, a furnace AFUE rating of 95 converts 95% of the gas that you’re paying for to heat your home.
 The other 5% exits from the flue (exhaust) pipe.

 During the winter months, heating is a literal lifesaver.
 That’s why many homes include a backup, or secondary, furnace.
 This additional furnace operates as an emergency solution when your primary heater breaks down.

 British Thermal Unit

 You’ll see this written out as BTU.
 British Thermal Units are a measurement indicating the amount of heat needed to raise the temperature of one pound of water by one degree.
 Why water?
 The liquid is equally dense across multiple applications, as BTUs are used in many applications beyond heating and cooling.